dunglas/mercure/spec/mercure.md

 the connection **MUST** be closed by the hub at that time.

-To receive updates marked as `private`, the JWS presented by the subscriber **MUST** have a claim named `mercure` with a key named `subscribe` that contains an array of topic matchers following the same format as defined for the `mercure.publish` key.
+To receive updates marked as `private`, the JWS presented by the subscriber **MUST** have a claim named `mercure` with a key named `subscribe` that contains an array of topic matchers as described in #topic-matcher-list.

 The hub **MUST** check that at least one topic of the update to dispatch (*canonical* or *alternate*) matches at least one topic matcher provided in `mercure.subscribe`.